robertquartey7/TKH-Phase2-Assessment/express-assessment/README.md

 In this assessment, you will be making a minor User management API.
 Most of the files and database is set up for you.
 You just need to create the routes in the `routes/user.js` file.

+To get started, make sure you run `npm install` in this directory to install all modules

 When you want to check, there are 2 ways you can run the server.

 - `npm run start` or `npm start`